 - Loss of consortium: This can include the loss of a relationship with your spouse or partner.

-In some cases, you may also be able to recover punitive damages.
-Punitive damages are designed to punish the at-fault party for their misconduct.
+In specific cases, such as cases involving impairment, you may also be able to recover punitive damages.
+Punitive damages are designed to punish the at-fault party for their misconduct and deter others from similar actions.
 To learn more about the types of damages, you may be able to recover, contact an experienced Concord motorcycle accident lawyer today.

 What if I Was Partially at Fault for the Accident?